ttrzcinski/YellowDuckyBot/README.md

 It is based on simpleEchoBot from https://github.com/ttrzcinski/Microsoft.Bot.Sample.SimpleEchoBot.

-WIP:
+WIPs:
-- Game of Lycopersicon - needs a memory to keep outside facts
+- Game of Lycopersicon - needs a memory to keep outside flag of playing game

-TODO:
+TODOs:
+- Add questions usable from point of being the Yellow Ducky
 - Add JSON source file with questions and answers
+- Add generics and interfaces on common objects
 - Add some sort of memory to bot in order not to repeat questions, if answer was already given.
 - Read questions from some externalized form, like JSON tree or some small DataBase.
 - Add question dialog with two buttons